Everything You Need to Know About Shroom Bars

 What Are Shroom Bars?

-As the name implies, shroom bars are a food product consisting of chocolate and magic mushrooms.
-The latter contains psilocybin, a psychoactive compound.
+As the name implies, shroom bars or shroom chocolates are a food product consisting of chocolate and magic mushrooms (also known as psychedelic mushroom chocolate bars or magic mushroom chocolate bars).
+The latter contains an active ingredient, psilocybin, a psychoactive compound.

 Typically, the mushrooms contain around 0.2 to 0.4% of the hallucinogenic substance, depending on the variety.